Poland–Ukraine border: History

 The dissolution of the Soviet Union into a number of post-Soviet states transformed the Poland-Soviet border into the chain of Poland-Russia, Poland-Lithuania, Poland-Belarus and Poland–Ukraine borders.
 Poland and Ukraine have confirmed the border on 18 May 1992.
 It is the longest of Polish eastern borders.
 The border became much more open compared to the Soviet times, when despite being part of the Eastern Bloc, crossing was very difficult.
-As the border was opened to mass traffic, the number of people crossing the Polish-Ukrainian border begun raising steadily since 1990, stabilizing around 2000s.
+As the border was opened to mass traffic, the number of people crossing the Polish-Ukrainian border begun rising steadily since 1990, stabilizing around 2000s.
 Approximately 3 million Ukrainians crossed the border in the 1990s, annually.
 One of the peak numbers was recorded in 2001, with about 12 million people crossing the border.

 With Poland joining the European Union in 2004 the border has become one of the external borders of the European Union.
 It is one of four EU-Ukraine borders, the others being the Hungary–Ukraine border, Romania–Ukraine border and the Slovakia–Ukraine border.
 As it is an entry point to the Schengen Area, this introduced a visa requirement for Ukrainian citizens entering Poland as of October 2003.
 In the period October 2003-September 2004 Polish authorities issued about 620,000 visas to Ukrainians.
 The visa requirement has not reduced the traffic significantly, as it returned to the prior levels within a year.
 Another peak has occurred in 2006, when there were almost 20 million border crossings.
 In 2008 Poland and Ukraine adopted policies on local border traffic (put into effect in 2009).
 This agreement introduced local border traffic permits, allowing holders to cross the border for up to 90 days per half-year.
 2009 saw approximately 12 million border crossings on the Poland–Ukraine border.

 On 11 June 2017, the visa policy of the Schengen Area was amended.
 Ukrainian citizens who hold biometric passports no longer require a visa to enter the Schengen Area (including Poland) for a stay of up to 90 days in a 180-day period.